GH1234-X/chatbot/README.md

 The project includes special admin features for data management:
 - On the Colleges by Location page, admin users can import Gujarat colleges data
-- Admin access is granted to specific email addresses (currently configured for "admin@example.com" and "parinp157@gmail.com")
+- Admin access is granted to specific email addresses (currently configured for "admin@example.com")

 ## Deploying to Production